Raninja/Gambit_task/README.md

 # Gambit_task

 TUF-2000M is an ultrasonic energy meter that has a Modbus interface described in docs/tuf-2000m.pdf.
+The questio that has been attempted to solve is here:- https://github.com/gambit-labs/tuf-2000m

+The files involved in solving the task are input.txt and hello.py.
 Input.txt file contains the live text feed that shows the time of the reading followed by the first 100 register values.
 Hello.py parses the text file, reads the register number and the corresponding values, and converts them into human readable format.